sharetribe/flex-docs/src/docs/the-new-sharetribe/How to go Live/index.md

 instructions in the
 [Getting started](https://developers.google.com/maps/documentation/javascript/places#GetStarted)
 section of the Places library documentation to enable using the required services.
-You should enable`:` Google Places API Web Service Maps Static API Maps JavaScript API.
+You should enable: Google Places API Web Service Maps Static API Maps JavaScript API.

-##Google Analytics
+## Google Analytics

 Google Analytics lets you browse and analyze lots of data, such number of visitors, pages viewed, time spent on your marketplace, traffic